 Flu activity remains high in Kane County

-Schlueter urged that only people with severe respiratory illness who have trouble breathing should visit a hospital emergency room.
-He recommended people contact a health professional before going to a emergency room.
+Illinois Department of Public Health Director LaMar Hasbrouck advised that only people with severe respiratory illness who have trouble breathing need to visit a hospital emergency room.
+In most cases, it is recommended to contact a health professional before going to the emergency room.

-“The majority of people suffering from the flu simply need to stay home, rest and let the flu run its course,” Schlueter said.
+Schlueter said the majority of people suffering from the flu need to stay home, rest and let the flu run its course.